 In an attempt to not be awkward I think I am actually being more awkward.
 I just called y’all “fellas,” wow, I am already off to a horrible start.
-Any way!
+I am so sorry.

-If Jesus really is this insanely passionate lover who proved His love for us by being insanely passionate enough to suffer through a Crucifixion, to take the place of our sin and misery, than of course you won’t want Him…cause I don’t think men want that for themselves.
+Question for you: If Jesus really is this insanely passionate lover who proved His love for us by being insanely passionate enough to suffer through a Crucifixion, to take the place of our sin and misery, than seriously tell me why you are so afraid of that? …cause I don’t think men want that for themselves.

 Actually, no. You DO want that.
 You want it, but the world has lied to you in where to find it because there’s no chance it’s through Jesus, right?
 You do want to be leader, provider, and brave adventurer but that’s probably not how you’ve seen, experienced, or heard anyone refer to Jesus.
-And, Jesus was a man of chastity, so you want that, but not yet.
-Do I know you or do I know you?
+And an imaginary friend?
+No way you’re being a priest either because Jesus was a man of chastity, so you have a lot to do before that could ever be an option… Do I know you or do I know you?

 There’s a movie called Midnight in Paris.
-I’m going to take a wild guess and say you have not seen it, so let me share a quote from it.
+I’m going to take a wild guess and say you have not seen it since theres no exploding cars or guns.
+Let me share a quote from it.
 It’s spoken by a character who is actually Ernest Hemingway;